Every gift made to Homeboy Industries assists and helps to

 This unique relational approach accounts for our success in attracting and retaining those individuals who might, in other circumstances, not feel empowered to pursue educational opportunities.
 Providing safe learning spaces, we help reframe the educational experience and begin to open horizons.
 These classes become an integral part of the healing process, and those who attend regularly come to realize the positive generational effect education has on themselves and their families.
 While continually engaged in their own personal growth, the intergenerational cycle -- of violence, of incarceration, of disenfrachisement, of self-sabotage -- is finally broken.

-Homeboy Industries offers almost fifty classes/groups each week, covering a wide range of topics.
+Homeboy Industries offers almost forty classes/groups each week, covering a wide range of topics.
 Our academic curriculum provides support in high school equivalency test preparation, college readiness, reading and writing.
 Currently, over thirty adult students are enrolled in prep classes and individual tutoring to obtain their GED Credential.
 An additional dozen are working toward receiving their high school diploma.
 As well, our Pathways to College program engages over forty trainees and community clients in post-secondary education, offering a biannual workshop series and personalized support, as needed.

 Beyond the academic, classes in personal development and life skills, as well as substance abuse and support groups, are offered as part of our overall commitment to healing, wellness, empowerment and self-sufficiency.
 These courses range from Building Positive Relationships, Anger Management and Parenting, to Financial Literacy, Creative Writing and Meditation.
-We offer a variety of recovery support groups throughout the week, such as AA, NA, NA Women to Women, 12-Step Study, Al-Anon Circle of Hope, and CGA (Criminals and Gang Members Anonymous).
+We offer a variety of recovery support groups throughout the week, such as AA, NA, NA Women to Women, 12-Step Study, and CGA (Criminals and Gang Members Anonymous).

 We frequently evaluate our curriculum, and adapt as needed, to ensure we are meeting the needs of our community.